pburkholder/decksets/2018-04-cf-summit/text.md

 ![fit](media/2015.png)

-^ cloud.gov was launched for federal users in Autumn 2015.
+^ cloud.gov was launched for federal users.
 And if you we're present at the 2015 or 2016 CF summits, you may have caught Diego or Bret talking about cloud.gov.
 This is how it looked back then, but its been awhile, and a lot is new.

 ---

 ![fit](media/2018.png)

 ^A new look clearly, but a lot more under the covers.
+And we'll get into that, but first I'd like to share the lessons I learned on my journey to being a true believer not just in cloud.gov, but in the paramount necessity for a high-level PaaS in highly-regulated environments.

+---

+I came up through technology first as a geophysicist, doing field work and data analysis, and then as a sysadmin for research labs, then the private sector.
+I caught the DevOps bug in 2010, as soon as I heard about it, as it pulled together the work I'd been doing with infrastructure automation and testing, and it added a framework for team collaboration.

+Before joining the US Government, I'd spend two years working for Chef Software, where I'd spent much of my time coaching around DevOps practices, with automation at the core.
+I struggled to nurture DevOps practices in regulated industries, though, and would see weird antipatterns emerge when different teams wouldn't trust each other's use of the tool, even when they had everything in code, with peer review and testing.

+I hadn't fully cracked that nut when I started with 18F.
+I admit to being dismissive of cloud.gov at first: "It's just Heroku for government.
+It can't tackle serious problems -- thats for real sysadmins and their DevOps tools."
+My first engagement with 18F was with an agency just moving past their first pilot or running anything in the cloud.

+ I wasn't around in the early days, and my journey to cloud.gov advocate

 So Let's do quick tour of what cloud.gov offers.
 We, of course, offer the core functionality of Cloud Foundry: the ability to run application code for you in the cloud, along with self-service managed marketplace offerings.
 From a government perspective, our killer feature is security and compliance.

 ---